woocommerce/woocommerce/README.md

 ## Contributing to WooCommerce

 If you have a patch or have stumbled upon an issue with WooCommerce core, you can contribute this back to the code.
 Please read our [contributor guidelines](https://github.com/woocommerce/woocommerce/blob/trunk/.github/CONTRIBUTING.md) for more information on how you can do this.

+## Roadmap

+If you'd like a better understanding of upcoming initiatives planned for future versions of WooCommerce, check out [our roadmap available on the developer site](https://developer.woocommerce.com/roadmap/).